-Garman Herigstad grew up in Roland, Iowa and received his Advertising Design and Drawing and Painting education at Iowa State University.
+Garman Herigstad grew up in Roland, Iowa and received his Advertising Design and fine art education at Iowa State University.

 With a concentration in calligraphy and hand lettering, in 1986 he started in the computer graphics industry at Post Production Services working on the legendary Bosch FHS4000.
 In the early 3D animation era, most of the work was broadcast graphics and flying logos.
 Very suitable for a lettering artist.

-In 1999 Garman worked on his first Hollywood feature "O Brother Where Art Thou" at Digital Domain, then "X-Men", "The Time Machine", "The Day After Tomorrow" and "Stealth".
-At Sony Pictures Imageworks Garman worked on "Cast Away" and "Harry Potter and the Sorcerer's Stone."
-Later Garman would work for Imageworks again at their Albuquerque studio on "The Green Lantern" and at Digital Domain's Vancouver studio on "The Watch" and "Ender's Game."
+In 1999 Garman worked on his first Hollywood feature "O Brother Where Art Thou" followed by "X-Men", "The Day After Tomorrow", "Cast Away", "Harry Potter and the Sorcerer's Stone" and several others.
 (See full list of feature films.)

-Garman has returned often to China to teach and work as CG Supervisor at Technicolor Beijing, BaseFX, Beijing and Versatile, Hangzhou.
+Garman has returned often to China to teach and work as CG Supervisor at Technicolor in Beijing, BaseFX in Beijing and Versatile in Hangzhou.